AssSam7/-30DaysLeetCodeChallenge/README.md

 **Approach:**
 The question is pretty straight forward but falls under **medium** category due to intensive operations.
 My approach is, anagrams can be calculated by splitting the string and sorting it and comparing the array using [**_JSON.Stringify()_**](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/JSON/stringify).
 Used the object in ES6 to eliminate duplicates efficiently using [**_spread operator_**](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Spread_syntax) and object returning the result i.e values of the object.

+## Day 7 - Counting Elements

+**Statement:**
+Given an integer array arr, count element x such that x + 1 is also in arr.

+**Note:**
+If there're duplicates in arr, count them separately.

+**Approach:**
+The question is really simple, iterate over all the elements in the input and count that only if (element+1) exists.